danspielman/IJuliaTimeMachine.jl/README.md

 * Fix any other bug listed above.

-* The saving of the past is a inefficient right now in that it copies all variables at all times.
-Implement something that only makes copies of new variables, and just gives pointers to old ones (using a hash).

-* add an option to declare a variable not for copy, so we don't make many copies of big data items.

-* Come up with better names for all the routines in the interface.

-* Find a way to copy and save functions (maybe using IRtools)
+* Find a way to copy and save functions

 * Create a GUI to keep track of which spawned processes are running, and which have finished.

 * Think of what other features this needs.

-* Improve the documentation so we can release it to the public.
+* Improve the documentation.
 Really, we need to set up documenter.

-* Note: to modify the package, type `] dev IJuliaTimeMachine`.
-You might need to check out some information about developing packages.
+* Figure out a way to create tests for this package.
+The difficulty is that it needs to run inside Jupyter.